 - expressions of acknowledgement (if necessary);

-Metadata (summaries) are to be provided in the original language of the article and in English; (if the language of the article is English, then the metadata is in English and in Ukrainian or Russian).
+Metadata (summaries) are to be provided in the original language of the article, in Russian and in English; (if the language of the article is English, then the metadata is in English and in Ukrainian or Russian).

 Computer translations are not allowed.